jsipahio/WebForensics/README.md

 ## Note
 webforensics.py main program is still under devopment. run the firefox_rdr, chrome_rdr, edge_chromium_rdr modules separately

-cache reading is under development. the chrome_rdr cache reader will print the names of files in the cache that it believes fit a certain type.
+cache reading: specify output directory as last argument and it will export detected files to that directory

 internet explorer 10/11 and edge html is still under development